Help Me, I’m an Extrovert

 Ideas for both a virtual and in-person context:

-- 1-3 months before a learning event, invite participants to attend a webinar.
-In it you can start engagement with the theme of event and each other, answer questions, and offer pre-event work.
-This can be a powerful way to increase curiosity and get the ready to engage when they arrive.
-This need not be mandatory but can be helpful.
+• 1-3 months before a learning event, invite participants to attend a webinar.
+In it you can start engagement with the theme of the event and each other, answer questions, and offer pre-event work.
+This can be a powerful way to increase curiosity and get them ready to engage when they arrive.
+This doesn’t have to be mandatory.

-- 1-3 months in advance, call a few group members for a short chat.
-You usually don’t want or need to call each individual, but some will greatly appreciate it – including extroverts.
-This call can offer time to hear what expertise people are coming with and their questions.
-Knowing you will invite their knowledge and stories into the session, is sometimes all people need to feel respected.
+• 1-3 months in advance, call a few group members for a short chat.
+You usually don’t want or need to call everyone, but some will greatly appreciate it – including extroverts.
+This call can offer time to hear what expertise people are coming with and questions they have.
+Knowing you will invite their knowledge and stories into the session is sometimes all people need to feel respected.

-It is true we need to always ensure that introverts are respected, included, heard and valued.
-As well, let’s find ways to help extroverts share in meaningful ways that don’t silence others and maximize what they have to offer.
+It is true we need to ensure that introverts are respected, included, heard, and valued.
+In addition, let’s find ways to help extroverts share in meaningful ways that maximize what they have to offer and don’t silence others.

 How is this ringing true for you?